mantidproject/documents/Project-Management/ILL/SANS_Discussion.md

 For L2=5 m, TOF=70 msec, gravity drop ~ 25 mm, so about 5 pixels.

 * beam center per wavelength - good approximation, just pity of losing some data from the upmost stripes

+## Actions

+* Empirical formula for parallax corrections for D33

+* Dead time corrections for D11, D22, D33

+* Beam center per wavelength for D33 TOF

+* Error and resolution aware mixing in I(Q) in TOF mode

+* Resolution by convoluted numerical kernels